- Planning for your Photography Workshop - January 27, 2020

-Regardless of what type of vibration reduction your lens has, I don’t recommend using this feature unless you’re on a boat or you’re physically being bumped around.
+Regardless of what type of vibration reduction your lens has, I don’t recommend using this feature when your cameras locked in a tripod.
+Use it only if you’re on a boat or you’re physically being bumped around.
 Providing your shutter speed is high, 250fps-500fps or more, you should be fine without clicking this feature on.
-With some high Megapixel full frame cameras, 36MP or more, 500fps is essential if hand held for sharp images.
+With some high Megapixel full-frame cameras, 36MP or more, 500fps is essential if handheld for sharp images.

 Additionally, always be aware of your ISO.
 Adjusting this as the light changes.
 This will help keep your shutter speed up.
 I always shoot for the best quality.
-I aways start at the low end at 100 ISO and work my way up.
-I’m always considering larger than normal mural sized prints with my work.
+I always start at the low end at 100 ISO and work my way up.
+I’m always considering larger than normal mural-sized prints with my work.

 When hand holding I always select continuous focus.
 I avoid pushing directly down on the shutter, I roll my index finger over the shutter button in continuous shutter mode and fire off 4 to 5 shot bursts.
 Normally, The first 1 or 2 will not be as sharp as 3,4 or 5, because the small waves of vibration of shots 1 and 2 have settled down in a DSLRs camera body by then.
 These small vibrations can affect sharpness.

-Most modern DSLRS have a live view mode.
+Most modern DSLRs have a live view mode.
 This option exposes the sensor and the image is seen directly in the back of the camera.
 This is mostly used in video mode.
-While the mirror is not engaged, providing real time viewing.
-This option can also be used for still photo capture, while selecting the Camera and not the Movie mode.
-To assure sharpness when pressing the shutter you’ll select the Exposure Delay Mode in your cameras menu.
-(Some cameras have a pre-programed time, while in others you can select a 1 to 5 second or more time frame.
+While the mirror is not engaged, providing real-time viewing.
+This option can also be used for still photo capture while selecting the Camera and not the Movie mode.
+To assure sharpness when pressing the shutter you’ll select the Exposure Delay Mode in your camera’s menu.
+(Some cameras have a pre-programmed time, while in others you can select a 1 to 5 second or more time frame.
 I normally select 1 second).
 The key is to pull your hand away quickly as not to shake the camera with your fingers movement.

 When it comes to Mirrorless Cameras, you have fewer vibration issues because of their construction.
 There are no mirrors, hence no mechanical movement, if any.
 Any issue with movement is when you’re physically touching the camera upon exposure.
 I would suggest the using the shutter delay mode, set for 1-2 seconds.
 This would be found in your Mirrorless Camera’s menu as well.
 You might also want a cable release and not use the shutter delay mode to avoid camera contact with your hands.